 Hopi Katsina: Evolving Styles, Enduring Meanings

-If you’re visiting or live in the Southwest, you’ve likely encountered brightly painted, carved figurines in gift shops.
+If you’re visiting or live in the Southwest, you may have encountered brightly painted, carved figurines in gift shops.
 To the average non-Native, “kachina dolls” are a beautiful representation of Southwest Native American culture.
-To Hopi and Zuni people, however, Katsina is a religion and a way of life.
+To Hopi and Zuni people, however, Katsina carries deep meaning.
 The symbolism inherent in these objects, which are commonly sold as souvenirs, is complex and dates as early as the mid-18th century.
-Beginning on October 19th, 2021, a temporary Moab Museum exhibit and demonstrations featuring Hopi carvers offer a view into the cultural significance and artistry of Katsina.
+A temporary Moab Museum exhibit and demonstrations featuring Hopi carvers offer a view into the cultural significance and diverse artistry of Katsina.

 Explore the language of Katsina culture...